alexfernandez/deployment/README.md

 deployment
 ==========

-Continuous Deployment System for the masses
+Continuous Deployment System for the masses.